-The decision to retain the students in K-2 grade will be based on the evaluation of a number of assessments, achievement of mastery, and other academic considerations specific to grade level.
-Additionally, a student may be retained if the student falls below a 70% yearly average in core subjects or exceeds the maximum number of allowable absences (ten unexcused absences).
+Starting the 2024-2025 school year, students in grades 6-8 must pass three out of the four core subjects-ELA, Math, Science, and Spanish-to be promoted.
+A student may be retained if their grade is below a 70% (yearly average) in core subjects or exceeds the maximum number of allowable absences (ten unexcused).
 Parents will be notified of possible retention by the end of March.
-The final decision for promotion will be made by the end of May.
+The final decision for promotion will be made by the end of the school year.

-Parents may request a meeting, with the Head of Lower School, to discuss the recommendation for retention.
-Final decisions about student promotion are made by the Head of Lower School under North Carolina public school law.
+Parents may request a meeting with the school Executive Director, to discuss the recommendation for retention.
+Final decisions about student promotion are made by the school Executive Director under North Carolina public school law.